Galysso/Structure-Effects/README.md

 **Structures Features** aims to propose a set of highly configurable features based on structures.
 It tries to be as efficient as possible in order to remain negligible in terms of performance impact.

 # Features implemented
-- Automatic structure naming with structures-dependant name sets
+- Automatic structure naming with structures-dependant names sets

 # Features planned
 - Support overlapping structures